gleisonsdm/Kuifje-Documentation/Chapter 03/Plus.md

 x := y + 1;
 ```

-The operator can also be used to Add elements to a Set:
+The operator can add new elements to a Set:
 ```sh
 x := set {1, 2};
 y := set {3};
 z := x + y;
 ```

-It is also possible to add an element each possible value of a distribution:
+It is also possible to add some value to each possible value of a distribution:
 ```sh
 guess := uniform [0..10];
 guess := guess + 1;